 - to introduce relevant sensors and provide a wide range of haptic sensations through new devices or through the optimization of already existing device.

-Giulia obtained a First Class BSc in Biological Sciences (Genetics and Molecular Biology) from Kingston University London in 2018 and received a prize for best performance across the biosciences.
-She then completed a MSc in Neuroscience from the University of Sussex (Brighton, UK), achieving a Distinction and a prize for the best performance in her cohort.
+Giulia obtained a First Class BSc in Biological Sciences (Genetics and Molecular Biology) from Kingston University London in 2018.
+She then completed a MSc in Neuroscience from the University of Sussex (Brighton, UK), achieving a Distinction.
 After her MSc, she worked as a full-time research assistant at the Lab of Action and Body, Royal Holloway University of London.

 Psychophysical and electrophysiological (EEG) study of the cortical processes underlying tactile-auditory-visual integration in conditions of active touch